 Investing in a time and attendance solution so it’s easier for your employees to track their hours worked is a must in 2020.
 Everyone has a mobile phone these days and time tracking solutions are taking notice.
 When it’s easy for your team to track their hours, everyone is happy.
 One, employees know their payroll will be accurate.
 And two, you know that your overtime rules and time tracking rules are being followed.

 With Connecteam’s time tracking solution, you can stay up to date on your employee’s hours worked on jobs, projects, customers or anything else needed.
 Connecteam’s time clock is easy to use, easy to implement and packs everything you need to avoid buddy-punching and time theft, improve time management, comply with labor law and make payroll processes faster and more efficient; GPS location stamps with maps display and geofencing employee tracking; tags and shift attachments; automated breaks; overtime and double time; automated push notifications and reminders, and more.
-Also, it’s super easy to export timesheets to Connecteam’s Quickbooks Online integration for 100% accurate payroll.
+Also, it’s super easy to export timesheets to Connecteam’s Quickbooks Online and Gusto integration for 100% accurate payroll.

 #1 Time Tracking App